🆕BRAND-NEW! Cultural Humility in Working with Immigrant Clients 🆕

 • Opportunities for meaningful engagement and repair of cultural mistakes

-9. Identify ethical considerations that challenge the therapist’s capacity to be open, curious, flexible, and empathic in responding to clients’ needs.
+2. Identify ethical considerations that challenge the therapist’s capacity to be open, curious, flexible, and empathic in responding to clients’ needs.
+Develop practices to remain culturally attuned.

-10. Identify common clinical conceptualizations that can create cultural tensions within this therapeutic space, especially when there are cultural or spiritual values that challenge the therapist’s own value system
+3. Identify common clinical conceptualizations that can create cultural tensions within this therapeutic space, especially when cultural or spiritual values challenge the therapist’s own value system

-13. Recognize the importance of advocacy in dismantling systemic barriers that impact clients.
+4. Recognize the importance of advocacy in dismantling systemic barriers that impact clients.
+Develop practices that foster greater allyship.

 Go to Top